frankcohen/ReflectionsOS/CloudCity/Recorder/README.md

 https://cloudcity.starlingwatch.com/api/delete?name=4eadea855c363ebbcac60902dc4b8cb1.tar
 ```

-Upon interacting with this endpoint, you'll receive a message indicating the status of the operation.
+Upon interacting with this endpoint, receive a message indicating the status of the operation.
 The possible responses include `File deleted` if the operation was successful, or `File not found` if the specified file does not exist.

 The rest of the server configuration remains unchanged from the previous setup.

 ## PM2

-The root of our server is located at /var/www/node-api.
-From this directory, we can start the server, as well as monitor the logs to troubleshoot any errors that may arise during the operation of the server.
+The root of our server is /var/www/node-api.
+Start the node server from this directory.
+And, monitor the logs to troubleshoot any errors that may arise during the operation of the server.

 ### Starting the Server